edx/frontend-base/docs/API.md

 #### custom

+You probably don't need this.
+This is an escape valve for customization of the handlers.
 The `custom` property can be used to attach custom data to the `App` which will be exposed at `App.custom`.
 This data can be used in custom initialization handlers, or elsewhere in the application as necessary.

 Note, if you're using this to provide mutable data to the application, _strongly_ consider using React props, context, or Redux instead.

 ### `App.config`